classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe.md

     ---

-    > {warning} Run the above Stripe webhook command only on your live domain and with live Stripe keys for production payments.
+    > {warning} Run the above command only on your live domain and with live Stripe keys for real payments.

     ---

-### Configure Stripe Webhook in Stripe Dashboard
+### Finish Setup in Your Stripe Dashboard

-After the above steps, complete the webhook setup in your Stripe dashboard:
+After the above steps, complete the payment alert setup in your Stripe dashboard:

-1. Go to Developers -> Webhooks Tab -> Click Hosted Endpoint URL.
+1. Go to Developers -> Webhooks tab -> Click Hosted Endpoint URL.
 See screenshot below:

     ---